nicolas-van/widget.js/docs/tutorial.rst

 .. code-block:: javascript

-    x.on("dom:click button", function() { // note that you can replace "button" by any CSS selector console.log("the button was clicked");
+    x.on("dom:click button", function(e) { // note that you can replace "button" by any CSS selector console.log("the button was clicked");
     });

 Doing so uses event bubbling.
 In this example the hypothetic button could be created after the call to ``on()`` without problems.
 It can also be great for performances in multiple cases.
+Also note that, in the above example, you can get the button element using ``e.bindedTarget``.

 Widget Life Cycle
 -----------------